QuasimodoCodes/4610-Final/particle_swarm_project/README.md

   - 30D: **22.5%**
 - **Convergence behaviour:** Successful runs typically converged within 30–270 iterations; stalled runs plateaued early, especially on Rosenbrock and Rastrigin.
 - **Stability:** Sphere exhibited the lowest variance across runs, while multimodal functions showed high dispersion, underscoring the importance of multiple trials.
+- **Variants:** Parameter and topology sweeps are summarised in `results/pso_param_summary.csv` and `results/pso_topology_summary.csv`; the default configuration remains the most reliable overall.

 Refer to `results/performance_heatmaps.png` and `results/convergence_curves_all.png` for the visual evidence supporting these metrics.

 ## Reproducing the Study

 1. Execute Sections 1–3 to rebuild the PSO implementation and experiment scaffolding.
-2. Run the master experiment cell in Section 4; progress logs appear every dimension block, and refreshed CSV/PNG outputs land in `results/`.
+2. Run the master pipeline cell in Section 4; progress logs appear every dimension block, and refreshed CSV/PNG outputs land in `results/`.
 3. Use the summarisation cells in Sections 4–6 to regenerate tables, plots, and descriptive text.
 4. Review Section 7 for the automatically generated narrative summary; adjust parameters or add new benchmarks as needed.